tirthesh-bohra/tirthesh-bohra/README.md

 ## What I am Doing Now

-With 2+ years of experience and an early promotion (within 6 months), I am currently a Software Development Engineer 2 and a core team member at ApnaKlub, leading and managing multiple critical micro-services.
+With 2+ years of experience and an early promotion (within 6 months), I am currently a Software Development Engineer 2 and a core team member, leading and managing multiple critical micro-services.
 Besides constantly learning and scaling my coding skills, you will find me cracking my head in competitive gaming.

 ## Other Stuff